-We often hear - "I didn't know that was possible with Excel."
-Well, sharing cell-level changes with other users and systems is now possible.
+Sharing cell-level changes with other users, systems, and applications is now possible.
 Of course, you might have some questions...

 Boardwalk is an enterprise-quality, positional data management system which supports collaborative desktop-based processes that are either initiated from the desktop in spreadsheets or initiated from an ERP system and a workflow is executed on the desktop in conjunction with the ERP system.